whitesimian/Flood-it-solver/README.md

 ### Initial solution

-At each step (chosing a colour to flood), it is chosen the colour that maximizes the number of new adjacent area of the same colour.
+At each step (chosing a colour to flood), it is chosen the colour that maximizes the number of new adjacent areas of the same colour.
 #### Example:
 - If I choose colour RED to flood I'll have 3 new adjacent areas of colour YELLOW and 5 new BLACK.
 - If I choose colour BLACK to flood I'll have 1 new adjacent areas of colour YELLOW and 7 new RED.